-This task will evaluate the viability of adding a schedule 40 pipe support to the current list of standard pipe supports.
-The evaluation will focus on the cost-effectiveness of adding a schedule 40 pipe support as an intermediate size between a BWG10 and schedule 80 pipe support.
+This task evaluated the viability of adding a schedule 40 pipe support to the current list of standard pipe supports.
+The evaluation focused on the cost-effectiveness of adding a schedule 40 pipe support as an intermediate size between a BWG10 and schedule 80 pipe support.

-Task #4.Review of Current Standards for Large Guide Signs.This task will evaluate reported failures of large guide sign supports from district offices.
-Preliminary evaluation indicates that failures are related to failures of fuse plate connections.
+Task #4.
+Review of Current Standards for Large Guide Signs.

+This task evaluated reported failures of large guide sign supports from district offices.
+Preliminary evaluation indicated that failures were related to failures of fuse plate connections.

 Task #5.
 Evaluation of Need/Placement of Stiffeners on Large Guide Signs.

-This task will evaluate the need for vertical sign panel stiffeners on large guide signs.
-Vertical stiffeners are highly labor-intensive to install and TxDOT may save a significant amount of resources by not installing them.
+This task evaluated the need for vertical sign panel stiffeners on large guide signs.
+Vertical stiffeners were highly labor-intensive to install and TxDOT may save a significant amount of resources by not installing them.